picanteverde/init/readme.md

 ## How to Use It

-First we crate our repository (or we use our existing ones)
+First we create our repository (or we use our existing ones)

 	git init